Doris24/ChatApp/README.md

     - Enter the chat
 - Chat screen:
     - All users can communicate in a single chat room
-    - Users are able to send
+    - Ability to
-        - text messages
+        - Send text messages
-        - take a photo
+        - Take a photo
-        - choose a saved photo
+        - Choose a saved photo
-        - send their location data
+        - Send their location data
-        - view the communication offline
+        - View the communication offline

 ## Technologies
 - React Native